DundeeMakerSpace/intro-presentation/slides.md

 - Dundee SEN
 - Crowdfunding

+Note:
-note: This is what we're looking into just now, but there is more to do in the future
+1. This is what we're looking into just now, but there is more to do in the future
+2. HAND OVER TO PAUL

 ## The next step

+Note:
+1. PAUL STARTS

 ### Funding